Strength training: Aerobic exercise versus anaerobic exercise

-Nutrition and supplementation
+Nutrition

+Macronutrients

 Supplementation of protein in the diet of healthy adults increases the size and strength of muscles during prolonged resistance exercise training (RET); protein intakes of greater than 1.62 grams per kilogram of body weight a day did not additionally increase fat–free mass (FFM), muscle size, or strength, in a non-energy restricted context.
 Older lifters may experience less of an effect from protein supplementation on resistance training.

 It is not known how much carbohydrate is necessary to maximize muscle hypertrophy.
 Strength adaptations may not be hindered by a low-carbohydrate diet.

 A light, balanced meal prior to the workout (usually one to two hours beforehand) ensures that adequate energy and amino acids are available for the intense bout of exercise.
 The type of nutrients consumed affects the response of the body, and nutrient timing whereby protein and carbohydrates are consumed prior to and after workout has a beneficial impact on muscle growth.
 Water is consumed throughout the course of the workout to prevent poor performance due to dehydration.
 A protein shake is often consumed immediately following the workout.
 However, the anabolic window is not particularly narrow and protein can also be consumed before or hours after the exercise with similar effects.
 Glucose (or another simple sugar) is often consumed as well since this quickly replenishes any glycogen lost during the exercise period.

 If consuming recovery drink after a workout, to maximize muscle protein anabolism, it is suggested that the recovery drink contain glucose (dextrose), protein (usually whey) hydrolysate containing mainly dipeptides and tripeptides, and leucine.